thirdweb-example/thirdweb-siwf/README.md

 ## Getting Started

-> This project assumes some basic knowledge of TypeScript, Next.js App Router, and the [Thirdweb SDK](https://portal.thirdweb.com/typescript/v5).
+> This project assumes some basic knowledge of TypeScript, Next.js App Router, and [Connect SDK](https://portal.thirdweb.com/typescript/v5).

-### Deploy contracts and configure your `.env`
+## Environment Variables

 1. Create your `.env` by running `cp .env.example .env` in the project root.

-2. Create a client ID from the [Thirdweb dashboard](https://thirdweb.com/dashboard/settings/api-keys) and add it to your `.env` as `NEXT_PUBLIC_THIRDWEB_CLIENT_ID`.
+2. Create a client ID from the [thirdweb dashboard](https://thirdweb.com/dashboard/settings/api-keys) and add it to your `.env` as `NEXT_PUBLIC_THIRDWEB_CLIENT_ID`.

-3. Deplot an [`AccountFactory`](https://thirdweb.com/thirdweb.eth/AccountFactory) on your chain of choice from the Thirdweb dashboard and paste the contract address in your `.env` as `NEXT_PUBLIC_FACTORY_ADDRESS`.
+3. Deploy an [`AccountFactory`](https://thirdweb.com/thirdweb.eth/AccountFactory) on your chain of choice from the thirdweb dashboard and paste the contract address in your `.env` as `NEXT_PUBLIC_FACTORY_ADDRESS`.

-4. Deploy a new [`OpenEditionERC721`](https://thirdweb.com/thirdweb.eth/OpenEditionERC721) contract on your chain of choice from the Thirdweb dashboard and add a claim period with no restrictions.
+4. Deploy a new [`OpenEditionERC721`](https://thirdweb.com/thirdweb.eth/OpenEditionERC721) contract on your chain of choice from the thirdweb dashboard and add a claim period with no restrictions.
 Paste the contract's address in your `.env` as `NEXT_PUBLIC_NFT_ADDRESS`.

 5. Set your chain ID, block explorer base url (this should be the base url up until the transaction hash, for etherscan mainnet it would be `https://etherscan.io/tx/`), and an encryption key of your choice in your `.env`

-### Set your authentication endpoint
+## Set authentication endpoint
-This project uses an incredibly powerful Thirdweb feature called [Authentication Endpoints](https://portal.thirdweb.com/connect/in-app-wallet/custom-auth/custom-auth-server).
+This project uses an incredibly powerful thirdweb feature called [Authentication Endpoints](https://portal.thirdweb.com/connect/in-app-wallet/custom-auth/custom-auth-server).
 It uses your own API endpoint to generate a wallet for users on successful authentication.
-All the code for this is written for you in this project, you'll just need to set the endpoint in your Thirdweb dashboard.
+All the code for this is written for you in this project, you'll just need to set the endpoint in your thirdweb dashboard.

 > To use Custom Authentication Endpoints, you'll need to be on the Growth Plan.
 If you have questions about the plan options or want to try it out, [reach out to our team](https://thirdweb.com/contact-us).